At Empowered Mediation . . .

 Mediation may not be appropriate in every case involving domestic violence.
 However, with proper safeguards—such as shuttle mediation (where parties are in separate rooms), having attorneys or support persons present, and safety planning—it can sometimes be an option.
 This is carefully evaluated during the initial consultation to ensure the safety and wellbeing of all parties.

-Serving Northwest Michigan
+Serving Michigan & Arizona

 Schedule Your Consultation